 - Level-headedness is a requisite ONLY while attempting CAT questions

 It is an indispensable life skill that needs to be cultivated.
 It will help purposeful MBA candidates conquer their highest aspirations, starting with CAT.

 - Quick-thinking abilities develop overnight

-They need to be fostered with patience, perseverance and determination and over sufficient period of time.
+They need to be fostered with patience, perseverance and determination and over a sufficient period of time.
 Learn the tricks of the trade and not how to trick the trade.